EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

 We tried finding the bug and then used chatgpt or copilot or TA's to help debug the code.
-We didn't use the debugger which would have been optimal.
+We occasionally used vscodes debugger, but didn't use it in its full potential.

+When encountering errors in Google Cloud we used the logs to debug.

 We did try profiling some of our code, and didn't change anything.